 By Simon Bush, Director of Neglected Tropical Diseases at Sightsavers

-*’Mectizan’® (ivermectin) is not licensed for use in the UK.
+*Mectizan is not licenced for use in the UK

 Simon Bush is the Director of Neglected Tropical Diseases at Sightsavers, an international NGO helping people with visual impairments in developing countries.
 Simon’s work includes travelling to monitor Sightsavers projects, advocating for changes to policy from top decision makers, and developing approaches to social inclusion and inclusive education for the blind and people with disabilities.
 He also has the important task of managing the relationships with Sightsavers’ public-private partnerships that concern Sightsavers work with potentially blinding neglected tropical diseases (NTDs), such as trachoma and onchoceriasis.